 You’ll find bún bò huế (spicy beef noodle soup) served all over Vietnam, but it was originally associated with the cooking style of the royal court of Hue.
 This soup has a broth made from beef bones, beef shank, and lemongrass and is seasoned with fermented shrimp sauce.
 It has a rich flavor that is salty, spicy, and slightly fishy.

-Grab a plastic stool, a can of Huda Beer, and enjoy the Imperial City’s unique, flavorful Vietnamese food – it’s the best thing to do in Hue for all you foodies out there!
+Grab a plastic stool and a can of Huda Beer, and enjoy the Imperial City’s unique, flavorful Vietnamese food – it’s the best thing to do in Hue for all you foodies out there!